12 Promotion Ideas For Beauty & Cosmetics Brands

 Choose strategic locations where your target audience already spends time.
 Shopping malls, festivals, farmers markets, or partnering with complementary businesses like boutiques or coffee shops can provide excellent visibility.

-Make your pop-up memorable with creative beauty demonstrations and hands-on product testing.
+Make your pop-up memorable with beauty demonstrations and hands-on product testing.
 Offering mini-makeovers or skin consultations gives customers tangible experiences with your products.

 Limited-time offers work exceptionally well at pop-ups.
 Exclusive product bundles, event-only discounts, or early access to new products create urgency and boost sales during the event.